Aftel Archive of Curious Scents

 An assortment of aromatic artifacts fills a quaint backyard cottage in Berkeley, California.
-The Aftel Archive of Curious Scents, which opened in July of 2017, is the first museum in the United States dedicated solely to the experience of natural fragrances.
+The Aftel Archive of Curious Scent is the first museum in the United States dedicated solely to the experience of natural fragrances.

 Walking through the museum, you can touch, see, and of course smell the raw materials used to craft perfume essences.
 The small museum is devoted entirely to natural aromatics and artifacts.
-In our outdoor garden annex, you can sniff over 300 essences made from fruits, flowers, grasses, trees, and animal secretions.
+In our outdoor garden annex, you can sniff over 40 essences made from fruits, flowers, grasses, trees, and animal secretions.

 The collection contains items like a taxidermy civet, a cat-like animal with a particularly pungent glandular section; perfume essences that are 100 years old; and a papier-mâché “vegan taxidermy” musk deer, an animal that was driven to near-extinction because of its highly coveted secretion.

 Every item in the archive is authentic and original.
-After nosing around the collection, visitors get to snag three scented samples to take home from among over 200 bottles of natural essences.
+After nosing around the collection, visitors get to choose five scented samples to take home from among over 200 bottles of natural essences.